-There are two major components to the new regulation:
+There are two major components to this regulation:

 - Users must be able to dial “911” directly, without the need to dial a prefix like “9” for an outside line.

-Manufactures, vendors, installers, managers and operators of these systems must ensure that any system sold, leased, or installed on or after 02-17-2020 support these functions to be compliant.
+Manufacturers, vendors, installers, managers and operators of these systems must ensure that any system sold, leased, or installed on or after 02-17-2020 supports these functions to be compliant.

 Why Are There New E911 Regulations?